-The staff is currently developing together as a Professional Learning Community (PLC), having sent the majority of the teachers to a Solution Tree summer institute over the past two years.
+The staff is currently developing together as a Professional Learning Community (PLC), having sent approximately 90 percent of our teachers to a Solution Tree summer institute.
 The dedication of the staff to developing in these collaborative practices will help ensure the quality of learning for every Traina student.

-The teaching staff has been trained in several classroom interventions strategies.
+The teaching staff has training in several classroom interventions strategies.
 Additionally, a support system is in place to address student academic, behavioral or attendance concerns.
 We have an intervention program that supports students who are not reading at grade level and works with students who are struggling with the English language arts (ELA) content.
-We also have after-school intervention programs that are designed to help at-risk students.
+We also have after-school intervention programs designed to help at-risk students.